 2. Drinking coffee while listening to bird songs

 Listening to bird songs while drinking coffee is a kind of entertainment in Saigon.
 Bird lovers can come to Bird Cafe in Tao Dan Park to meet birds’ owners with their beloved birds in cages hung on hangers.
 What’s more beautiful than spending your morning at a cafe to listen to bird songs, talking about birds and sipping a cup of delicious coffee.

 Sitting-plum coffee has become a part of Saigon culture because you can see the scene of that people sit-plump in gardens near Notre Dame Cathedral, Turtle Lake, local parks… to drink coffee and eat snacks (fruits, pancakes, mixed rice paper…).
 These things are bought at moving food and drink stalls which do not provide tables and chairs for their customers.

 What do you think about drinking coffee when sitting on old boat floating on Saigon river?
 It’s totally relaxed because you can feel cool wind from the river and see Saigon from far place.

 5. Drinking “Vot” coffee

-In Saigon, brewing coffee by a cloth strainer and terracotta pot still exists at hidden old cafes where owners would like to maintain family tradition.
+In Saigon, brewing coffee by a cloth strainer and terracotta pot still exists at hidden old cafes where owners would like to maintain the family tradition.
 We call this kind of coffee “Vot” coffee.
 Certainly, it’s more delicious than any coffee made by machine.
 If visitors have time to visit Saigon, do not miss this special coffee.

 If you would like to know that how Saigonese make Vot coffee and taste it, please join our Private Saigon Sightseeing Tour by Motorbike